intel-iot-devkit/how-to-code-samples/fire-alarm/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a smart fire alarm that:<br>
+Using a compatible Intel-based platform, this project lets you create a smart fire alarm that:<br>
 - constantly monitors for unsafe temperature levels.<br>
 - issues an audible notification using the buzzer.<br>
 - issues a visual notification using the LCD.<br>